alinex/node-mail/README.md

 mail.send
   base: 'default'
   subject: 'Test'
+, context, (err) ->
+  # handling of errors or success
 ```

 The above setup is all you may need to send an email.
 All the missing information
 is taken from it's base.
 Which is like always defined as a configuration setting.

+The context is optional and only used if the mail's body contains handlebars
+templates.

 If you want to validate email settings within you applications configuration, you
 may use the schema from this package: